-► The word tomography is derived from the Greek words tome, meaning section or slice, and graphia, meaning writing. ◄

-Computed tomography, also known as CT scan or CAT scan (for computed axial tomography), refers to a technique capable of generating 3-D images of the X-ray attenuation (absorption) properties of an object.
-This is in contrast to the traditional, X-ray technique that produces only a 2-D profile of the object (Fig. TF6-1).
+Tomography is derived from the Greek words tome (meaning section or slice) and graphia (meaning writing).
+Computed tomography, also known as CT scan or CAT scan (for computed axial tomography), refers to a technique capable of generating 3-D images of X-ray attenuation (absorption) properties of an object.
+This is in contrast to the traditional, X-ray technique that produces only a 2-D profile of the object (Fig. T6-1).
 CT was invented in 1972 by British electrical engineer Godfrey Hounsfeld and independently by Allan Cormack, a South African-born American physicist.
-The two inventors shared the 1979 Nobel Prize in Physiology or Medicine.
+The two inventors shared the 1979 Nobel prize for Physiology or Medicine.
 Among diagnostic imaging techniques, CT has the decided advantage in having the sensitivity to image body parts on a wide range of densities, from soft tissue to blood vessels and bones.